OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 ## What you'll need

-1. A modern web browser
+1. A modern web browser (ideally Google Chrome)
 2. The `oc` command line tool
-3. A login for the OpenShift environment
+3. A login for the workshop's OpenShift environment

 ## User account